ngless-toolkit/ngless/README.md

     make install prefix=<PREFIX>

 ## Running Sample Test Scripts on Local Machine

-For Developers who have successfully comiled and installed NGless, running the test scripts in /tests folder would be the next line of action to have the output of sample(small) test cases.
+For developers who have successfully compiled and installed NGless, running the test scripts in the `tests` folder would be the next line of action to have the output of sample test cases.

     cd tests

-Once in the test directory, select any of the following many test folders(scripts) to run using NGless.
+Once in the `test` directory, select any of the test folders to run NGless.

-For example, here we would run the "**regression-fqgz**" and the eventually the .ngl file to get a sample output view that can be used for visualizing the software.
+For example, here we would run the `regression-fqgz` test:

     cd regression-fqgz
     ngless ungzip.ngl

 After running this script open the newly generated folder "**ungzip.ngl.output_ngless**" and view the template in the **index.html** file.

 For developers who have done this much more data-sets for testing purposes can be referenced and used by reading these documentation links:
 **[Human Gut Metagenomics Functional & Taxonomic Profiling](https://ngless.embl.de/tutorial-gut-metagenomics.html#)**